Originally published in 2013 / Updated August 2018

 - Type of road trip: One of the epic journeys on an overlander’s itinerary.

 - Quality of road: Unpaved, which may differ from severely potholed to rather smooth.
 Note that they are asphalting the road, so the adventurous element may be disappearing in the years to come.

 - When to drive: Dry season: June-Nov.
 In the wet season the dusty road will turn into mud and bridges may collapse.

 - Accommodation / Camping: We rough camped although it could take hours before we found a suitable place, mostly below a bridge along a river/stream.
 Most of the time the sides of the road are fenced off by cattle ranches.
-I suppose (but didn’t check) that in the towns along the way you will be able to find (basic) accommodation.
+In some of the towns along the way you will be able to find (basic) accommodation (book here).
 If you depend on it, plan accordingly because distances between towns can be enormous.

 6. The BR319 – the Unofficial Road Between Manaus and Porto Velho

 - Type of road trip: Only for the adventurous who are equipped for camping.